Car Insurance Deductibles Explained

 On the other hand, having a higher deductible means that you’ll have to shell out more each time you make a claim.
 Remember also that your deductible is considered first when making a claim, so setting your deductible too high could work against you in practice.

-Having deductible car insurance could benefit you by lowering your monthly premium, but setting it too high could defeat the purpose of having it in the first place.
+Having car insurance with a deductible could benefit you by lowering your monthly premium, but setting it too high could defeat the purpose of having it in the first place.

 Factors to Consider When Setting Your Car Insurance Deductible Amount